apache/nuttx/configs/sure-pic32mx/README.txt

         System Type -> PIC32MX Peripheral Support:
            CONFIG_PIC32MX_UART2=n     : Disable UART2

+        The SYSLOG output on UART2 cannot by used.
+You have two choices, first, you can simply disable the SYSLOG device.
+Then 1) debug output will come the USB console, and 2) all debug output prior to connecting the USB console will be lost:

         Device Drivers -> System Logging Device Options:
            CONFIG_SYSLOG=n            : Disable SYSLOG output

+        The second options is to configure a RAM SYLOG device.
+This is a circular buffer that accumulated debug output in memory.
+The contents of the circular buffer can be dumped from the NSH command line using the 'dmesg' command.

+        Device Drivers -> System Logging Device Options:
+          CONFIG_SYSLOG=y             : Enables the System Logging feature.
+          CONFIG_RAMLOG=y             : Enable the RAM-based logging feature.
+          CONFIG_RAMLOG_CONSOLE=n     : (there is no default console device) CONFIG_RAMLOG_SYSLOG=y      : This enables the RAM-based logger as the system logger.

+        Logging is currently can be set up to use any amount of memorym (here 8KB):

+          CONFIG_RAMLOG_CONSOLE_BUFSIZE=8192

+     7. See the notes for the nsh configuration.
+Most also apply to the usbnsh configuration.